ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

-- The last section of the file defines a wrapper that simplifies how the transform is invoked and hides some of the complexity that is inherited by the runtime orchestrator.
+- Digest: implements a wrapper that simplifies how the transform is invoked and hides some of the complexity that is inherited by the runtime orchestrator.

 ```Python
 class Digest: